Skip to main content

 Our Approach

-MedPrecision deployed a dedicated A/R recovery team that triaged the entire aging portfolio by dollar value and filing deadline proximity.
+MedPrecision deployed an A/R recovery team that triaged the entire aging portfolio by dollar value and filing deadline proximity.
 We established direct payer representative contacts, implemented a structured escalation cadence, and created payer-specific follow-up protocols for the group's top 15 payers.

 Key Outcomes